-The applicant can submit "any...evidence" to fulfil the law enforcement cooperation requirement.61 Prior to the 2017 change in T visa regulations, a signed law enforcement declaration--on Form I-914, Supplement B-was considered "primary" evidence of cooperation, whereas other forms of evidence were "secondary."
-However, the updated regulations clarify that, "An LEA endorsement [on Form I-914, Supp.
-B] is not mandatory and is not given any special evidentiary weight."62 Therefore, while a law enforcement declaration provides strong evidence of cooperation-- because it shows that the applicant's story has been reported to a law enforcement official, who found the applicant credible and willing to cooperate--it is not essential to the case.
-In fact, according to recent USCIS data, 84% of T visa cases approved since 2008 were approved without a signed Form I-914 Supplement B.63 The regulations give maximum discretion to law enforcement agencies' decision to sign the form64 and does not require any internal policies that regulate an agency's standards for responding to requests to sign the declaration.
+The applicant can submit "any...evidence" to fulfil the law enforcement cooperation requirement.60 An signed Form I-914 Supplement B, Declaration of Law Enforcement Officer is optional and "is not given any special evidentiary weight."
+61 Therefore, while a law enforcement declaration provides strong evidence of cooperation-because it shows that the applicant's story has been reported to a law enforcement official, who found the applicant credible and willing to cooperate-it is not essential to the case.
+In fact, according to recent USCIS data, 84% of T visa cases approved since 2008 were approved without a signed Form I-914 Supplement B.62 The regulations give maximum discretion to law enforcement agencies' decision to sign the form63 and does not require any internal policies that regulate an agency's standards for responding to requests to sign the declaration.
 Therefore, in the absence of greater regulations, a particular law enforcement agent's willingness to sign Form I-914, Supplement B is highly variable.

-Under the Illinois VOICES Act and Illinois Way Forward Act, any Illinois agency responsible for investigating or prosecuting T or U visa qualifying crimes is required to develop procedures to review T and U visa certification requests and sign such requests for victims of a T or U visa qualifying crime.65 Therefore, if your client reported the trafficking to local or state law enforcement agency, this agency may be required under state law to complete the certification.
+Under the Illinois VOICES Act and Illinois Way Forward Act, any Illinois agency responsible for investigating or prosecuting T or U visa qualifying crimes is required to develop procedures to review T and U visa certification requests and sign such requests for victims of a T or U visa qualifying crime.
+64 Therefore, if your client reported the trafficking to local or state law enforcement agency, this agency may be required under state law to complete the certification.
 However, if the agency does not agree that the client is a victim of human trafficking, they are not required to sign.
 Nonetheless, this may be a helpful tool in obtaining a law enforcement certification from local and state law enforcement agencies.
-Please consult with your NIJC contact.
+Please consult with your NIJC point of contact.

-Under the regulations, USCIS is charged with making an independent assessment of evidence to determine if an applicant satisfies the cooperation requirement.66 Evidence may include, but is not limited to, an applicant's own affidavit detailing any contacts with law enforcement or an affidavit from her attorney documenting her contact with law enforcement officials and willingness to
+Under the regulations, USCIS is charged with making an independent assessment of evidence to determine if an applicant is a victim of trafficking and satisfies the cooperation requirement.
+Evidence may include, but is not limited to, an applicant's own affidavit detailing any contacts with law enforcement or an affidavit from her attorney documenting her contact with law enforcement officials and willingness to cooperate.
+The majority of NIJC cases do not include a law enforcement certification, and instead rely on the applicant's statement, attorney affidavit, and email correspondence with law enforcement as evidence of the law enforcement cooperation requirement.